molmosdev/rem-ui/README.md

-# realm-ui (Angular Workspace)
+# rem-ui (Angular Workspace)

-Welcome to the realm-ui Angular Workspace!
-This workspace is designed to house the `realm-ui` library of Angular components and the `elements` application that exports these components as custom elements (web components).
-The `realm-ui` library is available on npm under the organization [@realm-ui](https://www.npmjs.com/org/realm-ui).
+Welcome to the rem-ui Angular Workspace!
+This workspace is designed to house the `rem-ui` library of Angular components and the `elements` application that exports these components as custom elements (web components).
+The `rem-ui` library is available on npm under the organization [@rem-ui](https://www.npmjs.com/org/rem-ui).

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.0.5.